-Most Classroom Trainings will be on three consecutive Sunday's from 1-4 with alternating months.
+Most Classroom Trainings will be on three consecutive Sunday's alternating months.
 Students will also receive their Boating License.

 Hands-On Learning will be conducted with one on one Behind the Wheel Practice in my car that has the passenger brake.
 These are completed at your convenience after school or on weekends.

 An Alabama driver with a Restricted License (16-year-old drivers, as well as 17-year-old drivers licensed less than six months) may not: Have more than one non-family passenger other than the parent, guardian, or supervising licensed driver at least 21 years of age.